cgunduz/stocks-example/README.md

 * Added liquibase and turned off the jpa auto ddl properties for early control and easier migration to real databases.
 * Separated the test and application context early on, because that would definitely be needed going forward.
 * Added swagger support which is available under: http://localhost:8080/swagger-ui.html
+* Added a postman collection for ease of testing.
+It makes its queries to the default server location localhost:8080 so please do change the url if you start the server elsewhere.

 # Future changes